Ghana inflation rises to 31.7% in July, highest since 2003 | Business

 - Ghana

-Ghana's consumer inflation accelerated to 31.7% annually in July from 29.8% in June, statistics service data showed on Wednesday, its highest since December 2003 although the pace at which it increased slowed for the second month in a row.
-Ghana's central bank has raised its main lending rate by 550 basis points since November to try to rein in inflation.
+Ghana's consumer inflation accelerated to 31.7% annually in July from 29.8% in June - its highest since late 2003, data showed on Wednesday, as the government's top statistician warned that it was not possible to say whether prices had peaked.
+The central bank has raised its main lending rate by 550 basis points since November to try to rein in inflation.
+Data showed the pace at which it increased in July had slowed for the second month in a row.

-The cedi currency has depreciated around 30% this year, all three major credit rating agencies have downgraded Ghana's sovereign bonds into 'junk' status, and the government has turned to the International Monetary Fund for financial support.
+But "it would be early days to say that inflation is peaking, and early days to say whether the month-to-month variation is truly slowing," government statistician Samuel Kobina Annim said at a news conference.
+Ghana's broader economic situation is also challenging.
+The cedi currency has depreciated around 30% this year and all three major credit rating agencies have downgraded Ghana's sovereign bonds into 'junk' status.

+Unable to tap global capital markets, the gold- and cocoa-producing nation in July announced it would seek support from the International Monetary Fund as its balance-of-payments deteriorates.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)